sumwale/ybox/README.md

 and executables in `~/.local/bin` so you can execute the newly install application binaries from your desktop environment's application menu and/or from command-line.

-Likewise you can uninstall all the changes (including the optional packages chosen before):
+Likewise, you can uninstall all the changes (including the optional packages chosen before):

 ```sh
 zbox-pkg uninstall firefox